Generic Name and Formulations:

 Acute relief of angina attack.
 Acute prophylaxis of angina pectoris.

-Early MI.
 Severe anemia.
-Increased intracranial pressure.
-Concomitant PDE-5 inhibitors (eg, sildenafil, tadalafil, vardenafil), soluble guanylate cyclase stimulator (eg, riociguat).
+Increased intracranial pressure (eg, cerebral hemorrhage, traumatic brain injury).
+Acute circulatory failure or shock.
+Concomitant PDE-5 inhibitors (eg, avanafil, sildenafil, tadalafil, vardenafil), soluble guanylate cyclase stimulators (eg, riociguat).

-Headache, vertigo, weakness, palpitation, orthostatic hypotension, tachycardia, syncope, flushing, rash, exfoliative dermatitis.
+Headache, dizziness, paresthesia, vertigo, weakness, palpitation, postural hypotension, syncope, flushing, rash, exfoliative dermatitis.

 Tabs 0.4mg—4 x 25, 100; 0.3mg, 0.6mg—100